 So what are the new rules changes for 2019?

-Simplified and new front wing
+The simplified and new front wing

 The first change is in relation to the most aerodynamic piece on the car, the front wing.
-The front wing will now be wider, higher and much more simplified.
-In doing this, it is thought that the wings height and increased width will help chasing drivers to follow the car in front more closely and therefore increase the possibility of overtaking.
+The front wing will now be wider, higher, and much more simplified.
+In doing this, it is thought that the wings height and increased width will help to chase drivers to follow the car in front more closely and therefore increase the possibility of overtaking.
 The ability to create an outwash effect from the front wing will also be diminished in an attempt to allow others to overtake as this is something which is thought to provide the following car with poor airflow.

 New brake ducts